 COVID-19: Practical Considerations for Boards - VUCA Times with an Additional C

 In light of the Coronavirus (COVID-19) crisis, companies, governments and society at large are living through unprecedented times.
-This article and accompanying video examines how boards' responsibility to exercise their oversight role is more critical now than ever and could define the longer term sustainability of their companies in the eyes of their investors and how trusted they are as employers, business partners and members of the communities they operate in.
+This board paper and accompanying video examines how boards' responsibility to exercise their oversight role is more critical now than ever and could define the longer term sustainability of their companies in the eyes of their investors and how trusted they are as employers, business partners and members of the communities they operate in.

 The Evolution of Trust in the Era of Stakeholder Capitalism

-This article looks at how efforts to build trust have continued, but the challenge today is greater and more complex as companies try to respond to the new demands of a complex ecosystem of customers, employees, shareholders, regulators and society at large, as well as external challenges including climate change and the ever changing political landscape.
+This board paper looks at how efforts to build trust have continued, but the challenge today is greater and more complex as companies try to respond to the new demands of a complex ecosystem of customers, employees, shareholders, regulators and society at large, as well as external challenges including climate change and the ever changing political landscape.

 >> Questions Directors Need to Ask in the Age of Stakeholder Capitalism